getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ### Requirements for Network Operators and Network Solution Vendors
-From an operator perspective, the key is to have a framework that lets them find the network quality bottlenecks and objectively compare different networks, network configurations, and technologies.
+From an operator perspective, the key is to have a framework that allows finding the network quality bottlenecks and objectively comparing different networks, network configurations, and technologies.
 To achieve this goal, the framework must support mathematically sound compositionality ('addition' and 'subtraction') as network